guidoschmidt/hicetnunc.wiki.backup/hDAO.md

 ## I'm a crypto geek.
 Where can I find out more?
 Here's the original [proposal](https://hicetnunc2000.medium.com/hicetnunc-microfunding-protocol-e270a63eb73c) and [discussion](https://community.hicetnunc.xyz/t/hdao-curation-discovery/20) for hDAO.
 You can also go to our discord to join the #tezos channel or learn more in the #hdao-governance channel.

-## What are those little circles on each post? hDAO?
-What is that?
-hDAO is a token that can be used to curate and promote NFTs, the hDAO feeds most curated works (hDAO balances).
-The current wallet hDAO balance is shown on each Hic et Nunc profile page.

-When you curate an artwork, this promotes the NFT.
-You are sending a custom amount of hDAO tokens to the hic et Nunc [hDAO-NFT wallet](https://tzkt.io/KT1TybhR7XraG75JFYKSrh7KnxukMBT5dor6/tokens), and the balance of hDAOs listed on the NFT is increased by this amount.
-This operation incurs a transaction cost of around 0.011ꜩ.

-The creator of the NFT can choose to withdraw the hDAOs from their wallet, keep it, or use it to vote on other artworks.
-As the creator withdraws or spends hDAOs, the balance will be reduced from the curation feed, also impacting it's promoting power.

-hDAOs appear in your profile, there being hDAOs to be claimed such operation can be made on hover.

-Such effort intends to transfer trust along protocol users.
+## how to change hDAO curation amount

-Under your account [configuration](https://hicetnunc.xyz/config) it's possible to determine how much hDAO it's gonna be used while curating as `advanced settings` where `1000000 μhDAO = 1 hDAO`.
+Under your account [configuration](https://hicetnunc.xyz/config) it's possible to determine how much hDAO is going to be used while curating as `advanced settings` where `1000000 μhDAO = 1 hDAO`.
+When you click save, the value is stored in your local session storage.
+This should not trigger a wallet transaction.

 ## Contract addresses